julianeon/julianeon/README.md

 ### Hello World 👋

-I'm a software consultant and product support supporter fan in San Francisco, California.
+I'm a software consultant and product support fan in San Francisco, California.

 I like to code, run and read science fiction.
 I'm reading Code, by Petzold, now.